 People are more likely to ignore a non-contextual salesy message or get annoyed by a pushy ad that interrupts their day.
-Why then run the risk with a direct plug or cookie cutter ad, when you can start off a friendly conversation with your audience, instead?
+Why then run the risk with a direct plug or cookie cutter ad, when you can start off a friendly conversation with your target audience, instead?

 But reaching the right customers, on the right channels, with just the right message, can be a challenging task.
-This is where marketing automation tools can help!
+This is where marketing automation software can help!

 How Marketing Automation tools can help you land your message right

 Event oriented, agile campaigns were hard to pull off, until now.
 But a surge of new, automated platforms are now offering brands a suite of sophisticated tools to help them launch campaigns, effortlessly, quickly and efficiently.
 Today, there are far fewer limitations on how quickly or by how much you can scale your business, without hiring a full-fledged creative agency or without a large team of in-house resources.

 For instance, brands can now go live with digital ad campaigns and build 1000s of professional looking banner ads or even videos in mere minutes, using easy to use image and video automation tools.
 And marketers, with absolutely zero technical know-how, can create complex cross-channel engagement campaigns using simple drag-and-drop editors of marketing automation platforms.
-These platforms even help in creating trigger-based lifecycle marketing campaigns to send out highly contextual messages & collaterals based on specific user actions and events.
+These platforms even help in creating trigger-based lifecycle campaigns to send out highly contextual messages & collaterals based on specific user actions and events.

 Now that we have talked about how you can go about the creative production and marketing automation problem, let us take a look at some creative approaches to moment marketing and the brands that made it work.

 How to design a Moment Marketing campaign that works

-Here are some examples of timely, relevant marketing messages that managed to grab consumer attention while reinforcing the core brand proposition.
+Here are some examples of timely, relevant and personalized marketing that managed to grab consumer attention while reinforcing the core brand proposition.

 Seize the time